merge/skulls/x230/README.md

 ## Moving to Heads
 [Heads](http://osresearch.net/) is an alternative BIOS system with advanced security features.
-When having Skulls installed, installing Heads should be as easy as updating Skulls.
+When having Skulls installed, installing Heads is as easy as updating Skulls:

-TODO
+* build Heads or get a trusted image file: the 12M image in `build/x230/coreboot.rom`
+* copy it into the Skulls x230 directory
+* run `sudo ./x230_heads.sh`

+That's it.
+Please read the [Heads documentation](http://osresearch.net/) for how to use it.

 ## Why does this work?
 On the X230, there are 2 physical "BIOS" chips.
 The "upper" 4MB